Sir William Young, 1st Baronet, of Bailieborough Castle

 In 1814, William Young bought the Bailieborough Castle estate in County Cavan, Ireland, from Thomas Charles Stewart Corry.
-Young laid out the town of Bailieborough in its present location and was created 1st Baronet Young of Bailieborough Castle on 28 August 1821.
+Young laid out the town of Bailieborough in its present location and was created the 1st Young Baronet of Bailieborough Castle on 28 August 1821.
 In the 1830 United Kingdom general election, he was an unsuccessful candidate for the Cavan constituency.

-He died on 10 March 1848, and he was succeeded by his eldest son, John Young, as 2nd Baronet.
+Sir William died on 10 March 1848, and he was succeeded by his eldest son, John Young, as 2nd Baronet.